Pseudo-Hamiltonian neural networks for learning partial differential equations: Numerical experiments

 where $a \in \mathcal{U}(-5,5)$, $b\in \mathcal{U}(20,40)$, $c \in \mathcal{U}(0.05,0.15)$, $d_l\in \mathcal{U}(0.3,3)$, $h_l\in \mathcal{U}(0.5,1.5)$, $r \in \mathcal{U}(0.5,3)$ and $s \in \mathcal{U}(10,20)$.

-Five models of each type are trained for 1000 epochs, on 10 pairs of data at time $t=0$ and $t=0.02$.
-This corresponds to the original noisy image and and an image where the noise is almost completely removed, as judged by visual inspection.
+We train 10 models of each type for 10 000 epochs, on 20 pairs of data at time $t=0$ and $t=0.02$.
+This corresponds to the original noisy image and an image where the noise is almost completely removed, as judged by visual inspection.
 Because the step between these states is quite large, a high-order integrator is required to get an accurate approximation of the time-derivative.
-Indeed, models trained with the second-order implicit midpoint fails to remove the noise as fast or accurately as the ground truth \eqref{eq:pm}.
+Indeed, models trained with the second-order implicit midpoint method fail to remove the noise as fast or accurately as the ground truth \eqref{eq:pm}.
 Thus we use instead the fourth-order symmetric Runge--Kutta method (SRK4) introduced in \cite{Eidnes2023pseudo}.
-This requires roughly four times the computational cost per epoch as using the midpoint method, but gives a considerably improved performance, as demonstrated in Figure \eqref{fig:pm_integrators}.
+This requires roughly four times the computational cost per epoch as using the midpoint method, but gives a considerably improved performance, as demonstrated in Figure \ref{fig:pm_integrators}.

-Table \ref{tab:pm} and Figure \ref{fig:pm} reports the result of applying the learned models on an original noisy state \eqref{eq:pm_init} with $a=1$, $b=30$, $c=0.15$, $d_1=1$, $d_2=2$, $h_1=h_2=1$, $r=2$ and $s=15$.
-We observe that the general PHNN model is remarkably good at removing the noise, even if at a slightly slower speed than the true model or the informed PHNN.
-The baseline model does not remove the noise satisfactorily by the end time $t=0.02$.
-The external force is learned quite accurately by all models, although we observe some of the leakage of a constant discussed in Section \ref{sec:leakage}.
+Table \ref{tab:pm} and Figure \ref{fig:pm} report the result of applying the learned models on an original noisy state \eqref{eq:pm_init} with $a=1$, $b=30$, $c=0.15$, $d_1=1$, $d_2=2$, $h_1=h_2=1$, $r=2$ and $s=15$.
+Interestingly, the general PHNN model performs better than the informed one.
+Moreover, the PHNN models perform better when the kernel size of the first convolutional layer of $\hat{\mathcal{V}}_\theta$ is three instead of two.
+This indicates that the model does not learn the Perona--Malik equation but rather a different PDE that denoises the image.
+This may be as expected when we only train on initial states and end states.
+An odd-numbered filter size is the norm when convolutional neural networks are used for imaging tasks, since this helps to maintain spatial symmetry, and the improved performance with a kernel of size three in $\hat{\mathcal{V}}_\theta$ can perhaps be related to this.